 25 Accounting Terms All Business Owners Should Know

 In the business world accounting terms are often used.
 There may be times you are unsure of some of the words that are stated by your accountant.
-To help aid that confusion here is a list of 25 common accounting terms:
+It is crucial as a business owner to be aware of these phrases.As one of the leading Utah Accounting Firms COS helps aid that confusion.
+Listed below is 25 common accounting terms:

 1. Accounts Payable This includes all expenses that a business incurs but has not yet paid.
 On a balance sheet Accounts Payable is recorded as liability as it is a debt owed by the company.